thenumbernine/hydro-cl-lua/README.md

 TODO:
 - ADM3D with shift as a hyperbolic conservation law system
-- ADM3D (and BSSNOK, and any other GR solver) for minimal-distortion elliptical shift (doesn't require extra time-iterating variables)
+- ADM3D (and BSSNOK, and any other GR solver) for minimal-distortion elliptical shift solved as a Poisson equation -- which doesn't require extra time-iterating variables.
 - GR horizon tracking / moving puncture
-- FOBSSN would be nice.  something with the equation stability of BSSN and the algorithmic stability of finite-volume.
+- FOBSSN would be nice.
+Something with the analytic stability of BSSN and the algorithmic stability of finite-volume.
 - Z4 ...
 I need to finish typing in the source terms.
 I also need a shift condition.
 - implement eigen-stuff code in SRHD so that PLM can work
 - PLM for BSSNOK-FD and Euler-Burgers